loteoo/hyperapp-starter/README.md

 ## Syntaxes & language specifications:

 ### JS
-If TypeScript, JSX or ES7 sound alien to you, here's a preview:
+If JSX or ES5/6/7 sound alien to you, here's a preview:
 ```

 // Fictional component